quicwg/base-drafts/draft-ietf-quic-http.md

 initial value of each server setting is the value used in the previous session.
 Clients MUST store the settings the server provided in the session being resumed and MUST comply with stored settings until the current server settings are received.
-A client uses these initial values in a situation where it wants to send requests before the server's SETTINGS frame has arrived.
+A client can use these initial values to send requests before the server's SETTINGS frame has arrived.
 This removes the need for a client to wait for the SETTINGS frame before sending requests.

 A server can remember the settings that it advertised, or store an integrity-protected copy of the values in the ticket and recover the information